Genboo · 进步

 Output Sprint 2 wk

-Weeknight virtual seminars and code reviews, plus monthly in-person lab integration days for sim-to-real testing.
+Weeknight virtual seminars and code reviews, plus in-person lab integration days for sim-to-real testing on the robot you built in summer.

 Dec – Jan · 2 Weeks